 - Bennet’s Cave – one of four caves in Gorham’s Cave complex.
 Cave has formed in Jurassic limestone and has a thick layer of sediments which has recorded important information about the natural history in this area 55 – 15 thousand years ago.
 Here lived also Neanderthals.

 - Boathoist Cave – one of Gibraltar’s cave where Neanderthals have lived.
-This sea cave was prepared as secret escape route during the 2nd World War when it was accessible through a tunnel and could be left with a boat.
+This sea cave was prepared as a secret escape route during the 2nd World War when it was accessible through a tunnel and could be left with a boat.

 - Devil’s Tower Cave – narrow fissure, up to 10 m high and approximately 1 m wide.
 Cave has served as a settlement of Neanderthals, here in the 1920ies was found a skull of some 4 years old Neanderthal child.

-- Forbe’s Quarry Cave – cave where the second known Neanderthal skull was found in 1848, eight years before Neanderthals were officially described by Germans.
+- Forbe’s Quarry Cave – the cave where the second known Neanderthal skull was found in 1848, eight years before Neanderthals were officially described by Germans.
 Now the cave is almost destroyed.

 - Gorham’s Cave – one of four caves in Gorham’s Cave complex.
-Cave has formed in Jurassic limestone and has 18 m thick layer of sediments which contains very important finds including the latest find of Neanderthals who lived here 60 – 24 thousand years ago, when sea was far away from the cave and area was rich with resources.
+Cave has formed in Jurassic limestone and has 18 m thick layer of sediments which contains very important finds including the latest find of Neanderthals who lived here 60 – 24 thousand years ago when the sea was far away from the cave and area was rich with resources.
 This is the last known settlement of Neanderthals in the world.
 Time of their habitation includes an incision of eight lines, made at least 39,000 years ago, most likely made by Neanderthals – oldest known abstract drawing in the world.
-23 thousand years ago here started to live modern humans, who left some paintings on the walls of cave.
+23 thousand years ago here started to live modern humans, who left some paintings on the walls of the cave.
 Phoenicians and Carthaginians used this cave as their shrine, leaving offerings here.

 - Hyaena Cave – one of four caves in Gorham’s Cave complex.
 Cave has formed in Jurassic limestone and has a thick layer of sediments which has recorded important information about the natural history in this area 55 – 15 thousand years ago.

 - Vanguard Cave – one of four caves in Gorham’s Cave complex.
 Cave has formed in Jurassic limestone and has 17 m thick layer of sediments which contains very important finds, including the latest find of Neanderthals who lived here 55 – 28 thousand years ago.
-Neanderthals here used fire, ate sea food including seals and dolphins.
+Neanderthals here used fire, ate seafood including seals and dolphins.